Gabriel Arias Player Props: Guardians vs. Blue Jays

 Gabriel Arias At The Plate

-- In 42.9% of his 63 games this season, Arias has picked up at least one hit.
-He's also had seven multi-hit games.
+- Arias has reached base via a hit in 27 games this year (of 64 played), and had multiple hits in seven of those games.

-- In 7.9% of his games this season, he has hit a home run, and 2.6% of his trips to the plate.
+- In 7.8% of his games this season, he has gone deep, and 2.5% of his trips to the plate.

-- In six games this year (9.5%), Arias has picked up an RBI, and in four of those games (6.3%) he had two or more.
+- In six games this season (9.4%), Arias has picked up an RBI, and in four of those games (6.3%) he had more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.